Lily Fight Night takes a swing at mito with £28,000 raised - News - The Lily Foundation

 22 June 2022

-The return of Lily Fight Night after a two-year absence always promised to be a big occasion, and we're delighted to report it did not disappoint!
+The return of Lily Fight Night after a two-year absence always promised to be a big occasion, and we're delighted to report it didn’t disappoint!

-Liz Curtis, our CEO, introduced the event with a reminder of what we're fighting for; to find a cure for mitochondrial disease, raise awareness, and improve the lives of those affected.
+Liz Curtis, the charity’s CEO, introduced the event with a reminder of what we're fighting for: to find a cure for mitochondrial disease, raise awareness of the inherited condition and improve the lives of those affected.

-Liz shared her own story about starting the charity after losing her own daughter, Lily, to mito, and outlined some the charity's achievements to date.
-We also screened a short film featuring two young adults, Jack and Elinor, talking about the impact of mitochondrial disease on their lives.
+Liz shared her own story about starting the charity after losing her daughter, Lily, to mitochondrial disease, and outlined some the charity's achievements to date.
+We also screened a short film featuring two young adults, Jack and Elinor, talking about the impact of a mitochondrial disease diagnosis on their lives.

 Next up was Dan Sansom vs. Jack Hillcox.
 Dan took the win after a strong, well matched performance from both fighters.
 Thanked everyone for their support, Dan said, "No amount of sparring really prepares you!"